 Your customers read and value reviews, but only if you have a lot of recent reviews for them to read.

-So you need a lot of positive reviews to woo your customers (and to drown out the Tim M's of the world).
+So we've established that you need a lot of positive reviews to woo your customers (and to drown out the Tim M's of the world).

 Luckily, restaurants get anywhere from dozens to hundreds of customers per day.
 That's a huge pool of potential review writers, and when your happy diners are consistently writing reviews about you, 99 percent of your online reputation takes care of itself - because those reviews influence more than just the people who go looking for them.